baetyl/baetyl/docs/guides/Config-interpretation.md

   validatesubs: The default value is `false`, means whether the client checks the subscription result.
 If it is true, client exits and return errors when subscription is failure.
   buffersize: The default value is `10`, means the size of the memory queue sent by the client to the local Hub.
 If found exception, the client will exit and lose messages.
 video:
   uri: [MUST] The video file path or camera address.
+    # For IP camera, the configuration just like `rtsp://<username>:<password>@<ip>:<port>/Streaming/channels/<stream_number>/`
+      # `<username>` and `<password>` are the login authentication element
+      # `<ip>` is the IP-address of camera
+      # `<port>` is the port number of RTSP protocol, the default value is `554`
+      # `<stream_number>` is the channel number, if it is equal to `1`, it indicates that the main stream is being captured; if it is equal to `2`, it indicates that the secondary stream is being captured
+    # For USB camera, the configuration just like "0"(represents mapping device `/dev/video0` into container, also should be mounted on video infer service)
+    # For video file, the configuration just like `var/db/baetyl/data/test.mp4`(mount the volume(store the video file) on video infer service)
   limit:
-    fps: [MUST] Frames of per second were captured.
-  skip: [Optional] It will skip some frame while cannot process.
+    fps: [MUST] The max number of video frames handled by inference per second.
+If the video fps is N, limit.fps is M, then Ceil(N/M) - 1 frames will be skipped.
 infer:
-  model: [MUST] The path of model file, more detailed refer to https://docs.opencv.org/3.4/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422.
+  model: [MUST] The path of model file, more detailed contents please refer to https://docs.opencv.org/4.1.1/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422.
-  config: [MUST] The path of model config file, more detailed refer to https://docs.opencv.org/3.4/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422.
+  config: [MUST] The path of model config file, more detailed contents please refer to https://docs.opencv.org/4.1.1/d6/d0f/group__dnn.html#ga3b34fe7a29494a6a4295c169a7d32422.
   backend: [Optional] The network backend which is used to improve inference efficiency.
 Now support `halide`, `openvino`, `opencv`, `vulkan` and `default`.
+More detailed contents please refer to https://docs.opencv.org/4.1.1/d6/d0f/group__dnn.html#ga186f7d9bfacac8b0ff2e26e2eab02625.
   device: [Optional] The target device of DNN processing.
 Now support `cpu`(default), `fp32`, `fp16`, `vpu`, `vulkan` and `fpga`.
+More detailed contents please refer to https://docs.opencv.org/4.1.1/d6/d0f/group__dnn.html#ga709af7692ba29788182cf573531b0ff5.
 process:
   before: creates 4-dimensional blob from image.
 Optionally resizes and crops image from center, subtract mean values, scales values by scalefactor, swap Blue and Red channels.
-More detailed contents please refer to https://docs.opencv.org/trunk/d6/d0f/group__dnn.html#ga152367f253c81b53fe6862b299f5c5cd.
+More detailed contents please refer to https://docs.opencv.org/4.1.1/d6/d0f/group__dnn.html#ga29f34df9376379a603acd8df581ac8d7.
     scale: multiplier for image values.
     swaprb: flag which indicates that swap first and last channels in 3-channel image is necessary.
     width: width of spatial size for output image.